dipperin/dipperin.js/CONTRIBUTING.md

 ### Security disclosures

 If you find a security vulnerability, do NOT open an issue.
-Email it@chainstack.io instead.
+Email it@dipperin.io instead.

 In order to determine whether you are dealing with a security issue, ask yourself these two questions:

 - Can I access something that's not mine, or something I shouldn't have access to?
 - Can I disable something for other people?

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions,you may still be dealing with a security issue, so if you're unsure, just email us at it@chainstack.io.
+Note that even if you answer "no" to both questions,you may still be dealing with a security issue, so if you're unsure, just email us at it@dipperin.io.

 ### How to file a bug report

 When filing an issue, make sure to answer these five questions:

-1. What version of Chainstack Wallet are you using (chainstack-wallet version)?
+1. What version of Dipperin Wallet are you using (Dipperin.js version)?
 2. What operating system and processor architecture are you using?
 3. What did you do?
 4. What did you expect to see?